 The author had written a short book of approximately 35,000 words and requested a proofread.

-As the manuscript had not been through former editing rounds, I suggested a bespoke service of a proofread for spelling, grammar and punctuation issues, combined with a light edit to address paragraphing, consistency and clarity.
-I would not carry out any editing, but would highlight any passages that may be unclear to the reader.
+The manuscript had not been through former editing rounds, but the author had a budget they had to stick to.
+I suggested a bespoke service of a proofread for spelling, grammar and punctuation issues, combined with a light edit to address paragraphing, consistency and clarity.
+I would not carry out any detailed editing, but would highlight any passages that may be unclear to the reader.